Klaus-in-Tech/DU_UseCase/README.md

 # Document Understanding Use Case

-Scraps data from an invoice and writes it to a excel file.
+Scraps data from an invoice and writes it to a excel file with a human-in-loop iva Action Center.